Blackhawk Bank's Vision, Mission, Core Values & History

 The Bank earned multiple honors including:

 Blackhawk Bank is a wholly owned subsidiary of Blackhawk Bancorp, Inc. (BHWB).
-The Bank employs 175 people, operates 8 full service Banking Centers and a dedicated Mortgage Center.
-Its offices are located in Beloit, WI, Roscoe, Machesney Park, Rockford, Belvidere and Capron IL.
+The Bank employs 175 people, operates seven full service Banking Centers, a Mortgage Processing Center and a Mortgage & Commercial Loan Center.
+Its offices are located in Beloit & Janesville WI; Roscoe, Machesney Park, Rockford and Belvidere, IL.